kubb-labs/kubb/docs/plugins/core/globals.md

 ## Features

-Every plugin of `Kubb` has options and with the global `Kubb` you can access those options with `KubbJSONPlugins`.
+Every plugin of `Kubb` has options and with the global `Kubb`, you can access those options with `KubbJSONPlugins`.

 See [packages/core/src/globals.d.ts](https://github.com/kubb-project/kubb/blob/main/packages/core/global.d.ts)